zonza/zonza.github.io/index.md

 #### We provide:
-* Our SAML metadata (always located at `https://<client_prefix.zonza.tv/saml2/metadata`, [example]()https://zonza.tv/saml2/metadata).
+* Our SAML metadata (always located at `https://<client_prefix.zonza.tv/saml2/metadata`, [example](https://zonza.tv/saml2/metadata).
 This should be configured into the client's IDP, preferably using   the URL (since the content can change over time)

 #### You provide:
-* Their corresponding SAML metadata file – This will be an .xml file that the client can download/copy from their IDP
+* Their corresponding SAML metadata file – This will be an `.xml` file that the client can download/copy from their IDP
 * Confirmation as to what default user group(s) authenticated users get access to and what their default ingest group should be.
 We can also dynamically set